 - Collective UX ownership: Everybody in the team is responsible for a great user experience and thus discusses UX goals and how to achieve them.

 - Pair investigation: UX, PO and devs form pairs to do interviews, context research, testing.
 The UX professional isn’t even there all the time.

 - Mob consolidation: Integrate the results from user research, testing sessions and conclude the impact on the project as a team.

 - Team interface design: Do that as a team and use facilitation techniques (see the google design sprint for inspiration) to become more effective.

-People will work much more efficient as soon as they start thinking about interdisciplinary teams.
+People will work much more efficiently as soon as they start thinking about interdisciplinary teams.
 In such a team, UX professionals facilitate the flow between users and team and become UX visionaries, mentors and facilitators.
 Rather than filling their time with creating high-fidelity mock-ups for developers, UX professionals invest their energy so the other team members connect with users and are able to see the world from a user’s perspective.